dox4242/pyRGedit-GUI/readme.txt

 ## Download the zip file and run the executable (located in the 'dist' sub-folder).
 ## Large size is due to localization or something, (Tkinter overhead I think).
 ## Python source file included.
+## For questions or suggestions, email to dox4242,gmail@com (bad format to confuse bots)

 ## Version 0.2 (12-April-2016):
 ## Added FC, Gold buttons